The Shakiest Gun in the West: Plot

-Jesse W. Heywood graduates from dental school in Philadelphia in 1870 and goes west to become a frontier dentist.
-As a "city slicker", he finds himself bungling in a new environment.
+Jesse W. Heywood graduates from dental school in Philadelphia in 1870 and goes west to become an American frontier dentist.
+As a city slicker, he finds himself bungling in a new environment.

 On his way west, his stagecoach is held up and robbed by two masked bandits.
 A posse catches one of them, Penelope "Bad Penny" Cushing.
 Facing prison, Penelope is offered a pardon if she will track down a ring of gun smugglers that also involves a local Indian tribe.
 Because the wagon train she plans to accompany will not permit single women to join, she tricks Heywood into a sham marriage.
+This is after her prearranged marshal husband is murdered.
+They then join the wagon train with approval of the leader of the train.

-Jesse, excited for his wedding night and not realizing that his marriage is a sham, looks for Penelope, who is investigating crates of "Bibles" that the Preacher and his minion have in their tent.
-Jesse startles Penelope, alerting the camp.
-Her investigation foiled, she goes to bed dragging along her bungling husband.
+After setting camp that night, Jesse, excited for his wedding night and not realizing that his marriage is a sham, looks for Penelope, who is investigating crates of "Bibles" that the preacher and his minion have in their wagon.
+Jesse startles Penelope, alerting Basch, Gant and most of the camp.
+Her investigation foiled, she makes up a story that she could not sleep alone with Jesse on guard duty on her wedding night and they both return to their wagon with everyone believing her tale.

 As the wagon train draws near the town, Indians attack.
 Jesse fumbles with his six-shooter, but Penelope expertly shoots the attackers.
 Jesse, believing that he was responsible, is proud of his accomplishment and is treated as a hero by the wagon train and the entire town, which hears of his deeds.

-The Preacher, believing Jesse to be an undercover federal agent, hires the local outlaw Arnold the Kid to challenge Jesse to a gunfight.
+The preacher, believing Jesse to be an undercover federal agent, hires the local outlaw Arnold the Kid to challenge Jesse to a gunfight.
 Jesse practices for the gunfight while Penelope meets her contact in town.
 Around the corner, Arnold listens for Jesse to use up his rounds, and after the sixth shot challenges Jesse, even offering him the first shot.
 Penelope, feeling pity for Jesse, shoots Arnold from a window.
-With the killing of Arnold the Kid, Heywood becomes the legendary "Doc the Heywood".
+Doc Heywood's legend grows.

-Later that night, Penelope leaves to search the church where the Preacher resides, but Jesse confronts her and demands to know where she is going.
+Later that night, Penelope leaves to search the church where the preacher resides, but Jesse confronts her and demands to know where she is going.
 Penelope explains her situation and Jesse offers his help, believing himself to be a crack shot.
 Penelope, not wanting Jesse to hurt himself, tells him the truth about her assistance on the wagon train and with Arnold.
 Penelope leaves, apologizing to Jesse, who is heartbroken.

-Penelope investigates the church and is kidnapped by the Preacher and his minion, who take her to the Indian village outside of town.
-Meanwhile, Jesse walks into the saloon and admits the truth of his deeds to the town, who laugh at him.
-As a drunken Jesse stumbles out of the saloon, he sees Penelope being taken out of town by the Preacher.
+Penelope tries to leave on horseback for federal troops help but is kidnapped by the preacher and his minion and their Indian friends, who take her to the Indian village outside of town.
+Jesse walks into the saloon and admits the truth of his deeds to the town, who turn their backs on him.
+As a drunken Jesse stumbles out of the saloon, he sees Penelope being taken out of town by the preacher.
 Jesse follows them to the Indian village to save Penelope.